 By law, the credit card company can charge an over-limit fee only once per billing cycle.
 Students have the option to opt-out of the over-limit fee program at any time online, by phone or letter.

-Let’s say you find a slightly used new Apple MacBook online.
-And, even though you don’t really need it, the laptop has 512 gigabytes of onboard flash storage, a 1.2 GHz processor, turbo boost up to 2.6 GHz and 8 gigabytes of memory.
+Let's say you find a slightly used new Apple MacBook online.
+And, even though you don't really need it, the laptop has 512 gigabytes of onboard flash storage, a 1.2 GHz processor, a turbo boost up to 2.6 GHz, and 8 gigabytes of memory.
 The original purchase price from Apple was $1,599, but the seller is offering it at an amazing 30 percent off—only $1,120.
 What a deal—save $480!
-But let’s see how it works out:
+But let's see how it works out:

 Say you pay for it with your credit card and have an advantageous interest rate of 13.14 percent.
 The monthly payment will be $95.20.
 At the end of 36 months, the payments will total $1,273, with $153 of it in interest.
 And that's the ideal scenario.
 Less ideal would be if you decide not to pay the $95 for three months, because it's summer and you're spending money other places—then the bill becomes even higher, because interest is charged on a higher balance.

 Saving money, especially on an item that is useful and will last for several years, is a good idea.
 But a student must balance the value of the savings against the impact the purchase will have on his or her finances for the coming years.

 Guidelines for Parents

 Are most kids going to be psyched about getting a credit card?
 Of course.
 But it's parents who can introduce this foray into adult life as an opportunity to demonstrate maturity.
 Whether you've chosen to co-sign a credit card with your child or no, you still have the opportunity to teach some key financial lessons:

 Because of the rules established by the Credit CARD Act, your student is actually safer with a student credit card than he or she will be when they leave college and get a card as an over-21 adult.